Best of Show, Writing – Virginia Staat

 Writing Judge: Mary Taylor Young

 Author and naturalist Mary Taylor Young has been writing about the landscape and heritage of Colorado and the American West for 35 years.
-She just finished her 22nd book—Bluebird Seasons: Witnessing Climate Change In My Piece of the Wild—scheduled for spring 2023 publication from Chicago Review Press.
+She just finished her 22nd book—Bluebird Seasons: Witnessing Climate Change In My Piece of the Wild—which was published in 2023 by the Chicago Review Press.
 Mary’s honors include the 2018 Frank Waters Award for exemplary literary achievement and a canon of writing that communicates a deep understanding, celebration and love of the West; 2019 induction into the Colorado Authors Hall of Fame; 2020 Lifetime Achievement Award from the Colorado Authors’ League.
 She has been a RMOWP contest judge and convention presenter for many years.

 Video Judge: Ann Lukacs